-We have audited the financial statements of Agib Bank Limited which comprise the statement of financial position as at 31st December 2020, Income Statement, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Agib Bank Limited which comprise the statement of financial position as at 31st December 2021, Income Statement, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31st December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and have been properly prepared in accordance with the Companies Act 2013 and the Banking Act 2009.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31st December 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), The Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) and have been properly prepared in accordance with the Companies Act 2013 and the Banking Act 2009.